joshbruce/fourth-earth-raw/public/content.md

 2. Must have 1 or more life batteries (see “Life batteries” section).
 3. Should include at least 1 broader classification to group the character with characters of a similar type (female, elderly, elf).
 4. Should favor nurture over nature regarding learnable qualities.
-5. Should be played by the same player with every appearance; unless otherwise agreed to by the players (see "Player pacts" section).
+5. Should be played by the same player with every appearance; unless players have previously agreed on alternatives (see "Player pacts" section).

 Consider: